AdobeDocs/federated-audience-composition.en/help/compositions/activities/enrichment.md

 1. If multiple transitions have been configured in your composition, you can use the **[!UICONTROL Primary set]** field to define which transition should be used as primary set to enrich with data.

-1. Click **Add enrichment data** and select the attribute to use to enrich the data.
+1. Select **Add enrichment data** and select the attribute to use to enrich the data.

     ![](../assets/enrichment-add.png)